vygr/ChrysaLisp/docs/LISP.md

 scope, but again this was too good an efficiency feature to miss out on.
 So you do have to be careful not to create cycles, so think about how your code works.

-No tail recursion optimisation !
+No tail recursion optimization !
 There is a single looping function provided in native code, `(while)`, every other looping construct builds on this primitive.
 There are also two native primitives `(some!)` and `(each!)` that provide generic access to iterating over a slice of a sequence/s, while calling a